ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/tracing-datadog.md

+---
-# Distributed Tracing with Datadog
+title: Distributed Tracing with Datadog
+---

 In this tutorial, we'll configure Emissary to initiate a trace on some sample requests, and use DataDog APM to visualize them.